Amit01k/Appointment_booking/README.md

 ### DELETE /user/:id
 - Check if the userid exists and is not deleted.
 If it does, mark it deleted and return an HTTP status 200 with a response body with status and message.
+- Delete will soft deleted, means we can;t perform any operation on data ,but data will be presend in database for future uses.
 - If the book document doesn't exist then return an HTTP status of 404 with a body like [this](#error-response-structure)

 ### Authentication